sbgn/sbgn/docs/published_maps.md

 # Published Maps

-This page collects examples of SBGN diagrams from published papers.
+This page collects examples of SBGN-compliant diagrams from various publications.

 ## PD map of two-gene system behaviour